ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 Unlike `wget` and `curl`, the next pair of commands can be used to transfer files between your local computer and a remote server.
-The first, `scp`, is non-interactive and behaves similarly to the standard UNIX `cp` command, but with  the added ability to access files on remote servers.
+The first, `scp`, is non-interactive and behaves similarly to the standard Unix `cp` command, but with  the added ability to access files on remote servers.
 The second command, `sftp`, is an interactive terminal application like `vim`, in the sense that it opens a custom "shell" in which you can run commands that allow local and